thoughtbot/superglue/docs/form-props.md

 3. `defaultValue` will not appear as a key if no `value` was set.
 3. `data-disable-with` is removed on submit buttons.
 4. `data-remote` is removed from form props.
-5. For helpers selectively render hidden inputs, we passed the attribute to
+5. For helpers that selectively render hidden inputs, we pass the attribute to
-5. `f.select` helpers does not render `selected` on `options`, instead it follows react caveats and renders on the input's `value`.
+6. `f.select` helpers do not render `selected` on `options`, instead they follow React caveats and render on the input's `value`.
 For example:

 ```js
 {